Shirani (tribe): History

-Traditional
+Medieval era

 According to Syed Amin Amirzai, an elder of Frontier Region Dera Ismail Khan, Sherani was the name of the forefather of the tribe.
 He had four sons named Abubakar, Hassan, Marhal, and Kaif.
 The people of clan Oba Khail are descended from Abubakar, clan Hassan Khail from Hassan, clan Marhail from Marhal, and clan Kapip from Kaif.
 Abubakar and Hassan were born of Sherani's first wife, while Marhal and Kaif were of his second wife.
 Abubakar and Hassan were preferred to Marhal and Kaif, so the second wife suggested that Sherani marry his serving woman so that son could be equal to Kaif and Marhal and they could have rights equal to Abubakar and Hassan.
 Sherani married his serving woman, and he named the newborn son Soharh, which in the Pashto language means "son of serving women".
 The clan descended from Soharh is the Soharh Khail, and they live in Mughul Kot near the Sherani District in Balochistan.

 Another tradition, substantiated by the Gazetteer, says that about four hundred years ago Bargha lands were laying waste for fear of the Wazir, and the Sherani were in constant and protracted war with the Bettani.
 The Sherani leader met a Syed boy who had migrated from Pishin District, sought his supernatural help, and the Sheranis were victorious over the Bettani.
 The leading Sherani men sent some of their tribe under the boy's leadership to occupy the deserted lands of Bargha.
 Following the occupation of the Bargha land, the leading men of Sherani told the Syed boy to run his horse from dawn to dusk, with the land within that run to be his allocation of booty.
 The Syed ran his horse, but before dusk, the horse being overstretched ran down and died, while the Syed was performing his Asar Prayer.
 This boy later married a Sherani woman and became the progenitor of the Harifal tribe, which now occupies the land.